CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataimport-getrva-method.md

 ## <a name="parameters"></a>Paramètres
  `tk`
- [in] Un jeton de métadonnées MethodDef ou FieldDef qui représente l’objet de code pour retourner l’adresse RVA.
-Si le jeton est FieldDef, le champ doit être une variable globale.
+ [in] A MethodDef or FieldDef metadata token that represents the code object to return the RVA for.
+If the token is a FieldDef, the field must be a global variable.

  `pulCodeRVA`
- [out] Pointeur vers l’adresse virtuelle relative de l’objet de code représenté par le jeton.
+ [out] A pointer to the relative virtual address of the code object represented by the token.

  `pdwImplFlags`
- [out] Pointeur vers les indicateurs d’implémentation pour la méthode.
-Cette valeur est un masque de bits à partir de la [CorMethodImpl](../../../../docs/framework/unmanaged-api/metadata/cormethodimpl-enumeration.md) énumération.
-La valeur de `pdwImplFlags` est valide uniquement si `tk` est un jeton MethodDef.
+ [out] A pointer to the implementation flags for the method.
+This value is a bitmask from the [CorMethodImpl](../../../../docs/framework/unmanaged-api/metadata/cormethodimpl-enumeration.md) enumeration.
+The value of `pdwImplFlags` is valid only if `tk` is a MethodDef token.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

- **En-tête :** Cor.h
+ **Header:** Cor.h

- **Bibliothèque :** Inclus en tant que ressource dans MsCorEE.dll
+ **Library:** Included as a resource in MsCorEE.dll

  **Versions du .NET Framework :** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]